 The type of selection made on the canvas, depends on the tool used to make selections.
 For example, the Node tool will select nodes of object shapes, in order to manipulate these shapes.
 Each tool may create its own selection types.

-- - Shape Selector tool is used to select and transform members of composite shapes.
+- - Shape Selector mode is used to select and transform members of composite shapes.

-- - Direct Selector tool is used to select and transform objects inside groups.
+- - Direct Selector mode is used to select and transform objects inside groups.
 This tool is similar to the Pointer with the Command key held down.

-- - Content tool is used to select and transform linked content or image content inside objects, independently of the object.
+- - Content mode is used to select and transform linked content or image content inside objects, independently of the object.

 The interactive object selection is made by pointing and clicking with the mouse on a specific object, or marking with the mouse the selection area containing the objects.
 Interactive selections are always made based on the object shapes.